Daya Alwis: Death

-On 20 April 2015 he met with an accident at Bokundara, Piliyandala with a threewheel.
+On 20 April 2015 he met with an accident at Bokundara, Piliyandala with a three-wheeler.
 He went home without any medications as no any external bleeding had taken place.
-However, internal bleeding had occurred and his head had received a contusion in the accident.
-He was then rushed to the Sri Jayawardenapura Hospital.
+However, his head had received a contusion and internal bleeding had occurred.
+He was rushed to the Sri Jayawardenapura Hospital.
 He underwent treatment at Neurological Unit for severe bleeding in his brain.
-He died on 27 April around 3.50am, due to internal bleeding while receiving treatment at the hospital.
+He died on 27 April around 3:50 am, due to internal bleeding while receiving treatment at the hospital.

 Filmography

 Alwis started his film career with Amarnath Jayatilaka's 1976 film Thilake Ha Thilaka.
 Then he acted in more than 40 films.
 Some of his popular cinema acting came through Kolamba Sanniya, Madol Duwa, Sarungalaya, Pooja, Maya as well as Wasantha Obeysekara’s Walmathwuwo, where he was nominated for national awards.